![]() | CANADA |

 But one thing puzzles me though in all this.
 In all my dashing around Montreal, how come I didn't take any photographs?
 I can't believe it.

 So what did I get out of this holiday?
-Well one thing is for sure - you'll find a list of professions I'm qualified to undertake.
-If you need me in Canada, let me know and I'm on the next plane.
-This is where my future lies.
+Well one thing is for sure - that is where my future lies.
 I enjoyed Canada so much that I didn't want to go home

 DORVAL